MediaComem/minesweeper/README.md

   ```bash
   $> MIX_ENV=prod mix do frontend.build, phx.digest
   ```

+  Your reverse proxy can serve the compiled assets out of the `priv/static` directory.
 * Assemble a [mix release][mix-release] to run the application in production
   mode: